Laser Etching Glass

 Plotter vs Galvo

-For surface laser marking glass the 10.6µm laser wavelength is most suitable.
+A 10.6µm wavelength CO2 laser is most commonly used for laser marking glass.
 Aside from the wavelength, the optical configuration of the laser engraving machine has the biggest influence on how glass appears once it’s engraved.
 The focal point of a galvo laser can be as many as x5 the size of a typical plotter laser.
 Therefore, marking hatch filled designs is best performed by a plotter laser.
 When using a galvo laser the best results are created by only marking vector lines.

 The plano convex lens of the plotter format laser engraving machine provides for the smallest possible focal point, as small as 90µm, which delivers a high energy density and a very localised thermal reaction, the result of which is a mark closest to resembling that of chemical etching or sand blasting.
 This type of machine is best used for marking higher value items such as presentation awards, for example.